ifrommer/HAIL-and-related/README.md

 ### next up
 - Move Ring videos (prob from Son. laptop) to roboflow for labelling
+  -   find ones that have a variety of people and cars
 - label some ring videos with people and car names
 - retrain
 - test